espressif/vscode-esp-idf-extension/README.md

 4. In Visual Studio Code, select menu "Help" -> `Toggle Developer Tools` and copy any error in the Console tab related to this extension.

 5. Make sure that your extension is properly configured as described in [JSON Manual Configuration](./docs/SETUP.md#JSON-Manual-Configuration).
-Visual Studio Code allows the user to configure settings at different levels: Global (User Settings), Workspace and WorkspaceFolder.
+Visual Studio Code allows the user to configure settings at different levels: Global (User Settings), Workspace and WorkspaceFolder so make sure your project has the right settings.
 The doctor command might give the values from user settings instead of the workspace folder settings.

 6. Review the [OpenOCD troubleshooting FAQ](https://github.com/espressif/openocd-esp32/wiki/Troubleshooting-FAQ) related to the `OpenOCD` output, for application tracing, debug or any OpenOCD related issues.

 If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.
+Please consider that this extension install ESP-IDF, this extension's and ESP-IDF Debug Adapter python packages when running the **ESP-IDF: Configure ESP-IDF extension** setup wizard.

 If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).